-Polymeric molecule have been developed to neutralize the anionic nature of DNA to drive complexation via electrostatic interaction at a sufficient charge ratio which can condense DNA [113], to appropriate size for cellular internalization by endocytosis, macro and phagocytosis.
-Despite of the benefits of this method, other limitations are raised due to the presence of positive charges of cationic polymer which lead to strong electrostatic interaction may lead to difficulties of DNA release.
+Polymeric molecule have been developed to neutralize the anionic nature of DNA to drive complexation via electrostatic interaction at a sufficient charge ratio which can condense DNA [113], to appropriate size for cellular internalization by endocytosis, macro pinocytosis, and phagocytosis.
+Despite of the benefits of this method, other limitations are raised due to the presence of positive charges of cationic polymer which lead to cyto-toxicity and the strong electrostatic interaction may lead to difficulties of DNA release.